By Sharon Bernstein and Rory Carroll

 In announcing the plan, Brown reaffirmed his support for more crude oil production in California and said he opposes a proposed tax on it.
 Republicans do as well, and they generally applauded Brown’s budget approach.

 The plan also assumes a panel of federal judges will grant a two-year extension to a long-fought order to reduce crowding in California’s troubled prison system, which would save the state $90 million next year.

-But the judges have not been receptive to granting long extensions and last June threatened to hold Brown in contempt of court if he did not comply with the order.
+The judges have not been receptive to granting long extensions and last June threatened to hold Brown in contempt of court if he did not comply with the order.
 Brown said he would take money from mental health and anti-recidivism programs for inmates if the judges do not grant the extension.